NRJ2345/Nimesa-QA-intern-Assignment-/README.md

 Once you completed the automation, check-in the code in GitHub, and attach the repository link below for review as well as share a screen shot of your output.

-Note: Please avoid using some other API for the assignment, if found the candidate will be disqualified accordingly
+Note: Please avoid using some other API for the assignment, if found the candidate will be disqualified accordingly Solution-
+NimesaAssignment1 file will take the Date and time as input i.e., in YYYY-MM-DD HH:MM:SS format.
+NimesaAssignment2 file will take only Date as input i.e., in YYYY-MM-DD format.